 - 30. EIOPA's advice is that Japan meets the criteria in EIOPA's methodology for equivalence assessments under Article 172 of Solvency II, but with certain caveats set out below. - 31.
 We find the JFSA equivalent with regard to its powers and responsibilities as a supervisory authority. - 32.
 We find the JFSA equivalent with regard to its professional secrecy obligations.
 We have no caveats to add in relation to this principle. - 33.
 We find the JFSA largely equivalent with regard to its authorisation of reinsurance business as Japanese insurers are allowed to pursue incidental non-insurance business to an extent which is inconsistent with the general principles embedded in Solvency II.
 While recognising that the JFSA monitors this business closely, the possibility of carrying out both insurance and incidental non-insurance business in a single company represents a potential risk for reinsurance cedants, and constitutes a significant difference from the Solvency II regime. - 34.
 We find the JFSA largely equivalent with regard to its governance and public disclosure requirements.
-There is scope for encouraging and facilitating further auditors' reporting to the supervisory authority where problems are discovered or the performance of the insurer is deteriorating.
-We also note that disclosure requirements could also be further improved. - 35.
+There is scope for encouraging and facilitating further reporting to the supervisory authority by company auditors and accounting auditors of non-listed insurers where problems are discovered or the performance of the insurer is deteriorating.
+We also note that statutory disclosure requirements could also be further improved to ensure consistent and comprehensive disclosure. - 35.
 We find the JFSA largely equivalent with regard to its requirements around changes in business, management and qualifying holdings.
-The Japanese law establishes licensing powers for the JFSA in relation to shareholder structure which allow it to control the fitness and propriety of shareholders with a qualifying holding but this is inconsistent with Solvency II approach to explicitly establish intervention thresholds as to ownership changes. - 36.
+The Japanese law establishes licensing powers for the JFSA in relation to shareholder structure which allow it to control the fitness and propriety of shareholders with a qualifying holding.
+The Japanese supervisory approach seems to differ in that powers applicable to shareholders holding 50% or more of the voting rights do not necessarily apply to any other controlling shareholders.
+There is no explicit assessment point for increases in shareholdings between 20% and 50%, as in Solvency II, but the JFSA has can intervene at any time where Primary shareholders do not meet the provisions relevant to them in the IBA. - 36.
 We find the JFSA partly equivalent with regard to its solvency regime for reinsurers taking into account, inter alia, the various reserving requirements applicable to Japanese insurers.
 We note that new entrants and those rapidly expanding their business will not be subject to the same level of prudence in those reserving requirements and that currently technical provisions are not calculated using market consistent valuation.
 We anticipate that the JFSA will be largely equivalent once the expected move to market consistent valuation of liabilities is finalised.